SladeLu/sladelu.github.io/_pages/includes/intro.md

 # About me

-I am currently a postdoc since December 2024.
-I graduated from the Department of Computing of The Hong Kong Polytechnic University, ([HK PolyU](https://www.polyu.edu.hk/)) in 2024 with a Ph.D. degree.
+I am currently a postdoctoral researcher, starting in December 2024.
+I completed my Ph.D. in 2024 from the Department of Computing at The Hong Kong Polytechnic University, ([HK PolyU](https://www.polyu.edu.hk/)).
-I graduated from the Department of Computer Science and Technology, Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn/en/)) in 2019 with a B.Eng degree.
-My research interests include Edge Computing, Video Analytics, Privacy Protections, and Large Language Model inference.
+Prior to that, I graduated with a B.Eng in Computer Science and Technology from the Southern University of Science and Technology ([SUSTech](https://www.sustech.edu.cn/en/)) in 2019.
+My research interests are centered around Edge Computing, Video Analytics, Privacy Protection, and Large Language Model Inference.
 ***